One of the most common questions I’m frequently asked is, “should I do my own taxes this year?”

-Why should I pay for the services of a Tax Professional?
+Why should I pay for the services of a Tax Professional or Accountant?

 Both examples show how complex situations require expert advice and guidance.
-These examples are why you should thing about hiring a tax professional.
+These examples are why you should thing about hiring a tax advisor.

 Think of yourself as a business, and as a business you make income and incur expenses.

-Common concerns you may have before hiring Tax Pro or Accountant:
+Common concerns you may have before hiring Tax Advisor or Accountant:

 - I don’t like sharing my financial info with anyone